 App Volumes Architecture

-The VMware App Volumes™ just-in-time application model separates IT-managed applications and application suites into administrator-defined application containers.
-App Volumes also introduces an entirely different container used for persisting user changes between sessions.
+The VMware App Volumes™ real-time application delivery model separates IT-managed applications and application suites into administrator-defined application containers.
+App Volumes allows for the separation of applications from the OS image, simplifying application management with real-time application delivery, and one-to-many provisioning.

 Table 1: Implementation Strategy for App Volumes